Bingjing Tang

 Ivan Specht

 Hello!
-I'm Ivan, a first-year PhD student in Computational and Mathematical Enginnering at Stanford.
+I'm Ivan, a PhD student in Computational and Mathematical Enginnering at Stanford.
 I work on developing algorithms for efficient Bayesian inference of phylogenetic trees and using these methods to study infectious disease spread.
 Ultimately, I hope to build computational tools that can help public authorities respond to emerging pathogens in real time.
 Outside of the lab, I enjoy hiking, cycling, and cooking.

 Leda Liang